KD9NSC/nodecontrol/README.md

-# nodecontrol
+# NodeControl
-Allstar's Allmon 2 rewritten in bootstrap by N9MMR and KD9NSC
+NodeControl (NC) is a partial rewrite and rethemeing of Allstar's Allmon 2.